-We work hard to make sure the new trains we buy, and any existing trains we refurbish, comply with the 'European Technical Specification of Interoperability for Persons with Reduced Mobility' (TSI PRM).
-If this isn't possible, we ask for dispensation or exemption from the DfT - but only after we've exhausted all avenues to make the trains comply.
+We work hard to make sure the new trains we buy, and any existing trains we refurbish, comply with the European 'Technical Specification of Interoperability for Persons with Reduced Mobility' (PRM TSI).
+If this isn't possible, we ask for dispensation or exemption from the DfT - but only after we've exhausted all avenues to make the trains compliant.